Let's talk about wireless Internet connections, NBN, and why you may want to go wireless. 5G is a technology that's coming to Australia.

 Think About How Many People Work for You

-I would consider a wireless option such as 4G or 5G internet connection, but not if you're a business that has 10 or 20 users.
-It just doesn't make any sense.
-Hopefully, you've jumped in and done some of that research and you noticed, "Hmm.
-The plan said 1.4 gigabits per second, but I'm seeing that it does 10 gigabits per second."
-If you are in exactly the right spot at the right time, and you're standing on one leg, and the wind doesn't move, and everything is perfectly identically perfect.
-But in real-world test case scenarios, the achieved results at 1.4.
+Consider a wireless option such as 4G or 5G internet connection unless you're a business that has at least 10 users.
+Hopefully, you've done some research and noticed that the plan said 1.4 gigabits per second but it does 10 gigabits per second.
+If you are at exactly the right spot at the right time, and you're standing on one leg and the wind doesn't move, everything is perfectly identically perfect.
+But in real-world test case scenarios, the achieved result is at 1.4.

-The positives are, you're going to get faster speeds some of the time.
-You've got huge flexibility if you're needing to move a business or something like that, where you're able to then get up and work here and know that your Internet connection, it's going to be super quick.
-Sometimes you don't have any other options because NBN relies upon a physical infrastructure layer within your local area.
-Sometimes you have to go 4G or connection like that.
-A wireless connection.
+You're going to get faster speeds sometimes.
+You've got huge flexibility if you need to move a business, where you're able to get up and work here and know that your Internet connection is going to be very fast.
+Sometimes you don't have any other options because NBN relies upon a physical infrastructure layer within your local area so you have to use 4G, a wireless connection.

-In a nutshell, that is comparing the two technologies and why one is better than the other.
-In my opinion, it's your mileage that varies.
-It just depends on what business you're in and how you're going to adopt that.
-But for any big business, if you've got payroll, you should be having an NBN connection.
+In a nutshell, 5G is better than NBN in some aspects but other times NBN is better than 5G.
+However, it's your mileage that varies.
+It just depends on what business you're in and how you're going to adapt.
+For any big business, if you've got payroll, you should be having an NBN connection.
 That's a physical connection.
 If you don't have any other options, jump onto a wireless connection.
-Anyway, I hope you've enjoyed the content.
-Stay good!